 He stated that the FFC-CC stand with the democratic transition and the overthrow of the coup.
-He explained that there is no partnership with the military junta and stressed that the FFC-CC will not accept any initiative that keeps the putschists in power.
+He explained that there is no partnership with the military junta and stressed that the FFC alliance will not accept any initiative that keeps the putschists in power.

 Saleh emphasised that the junta must completely stay away from political work and reasserted the FFC-CC’s keenness to consult with the resistance committees regarding the arrangements for the next stage.

-Recently, 12 political and activist groups including the Communist Party of Sudan (CPoS), the Sudanese Professionals Association (SPA), and the Sudanese Women's Union formed the Alliance of Forces for Radical Change (AFRC).
+Recently, 12 political and activist groups including the Communist Party of Sudan (CPoS), the Sudanese Professionals Association (SPA), and the Sudanese Women’s Union formed the Forces for Radical Change alliance of (FRC).

-This alliance does not include the FCC.
-According to Mohamed El Khateeb of the CPoS their exclusion is a result of their sympathy towards a power-sharing government with the military.
+This alliance does not include the FCC-CC.
+According to Mohamed El Khateeb of the CPoS, the exclusion is a result of their sympathy towards a power-sharing government with the military.

 The FFC-CC reasserted its desire to work with the resistance committees but is not clear if the contents of the two political charters issued by the resistance committees of Wad Madani in El Gezira and of Khartoum earlier this year will be taken into consideration as well.